USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Name|A unique name for the measure.
 Abbreviation|A unique abbreviation for the measure.
 Pollutant|A pollutant (e.g., NO<sub>x</sub>, PM10-PRI) that the measure might control.
 Note that any pollutant-specific information in the row is for this pollutant.
-Max, Min, and Avg CE|Maximum, minimum, and average control efficiencies for the specified pollutant, aggregated across all locales, effective dates, and source sizes.
+Avg, Min, and Max CE|Average, minimum, and maximum control efficiencies for the specified pollutant, aggregated across all locales, effective dates, and source sizes.
-Max, Min, and Avg CPT|Maximum, minimum, and average cost per ton for the specified pollutant aggregated across all locales, effective dates, and source sizes.
+Avg, Min, and Max CPT|Average, minimum, and maximum cost per ton for the specified pollutant aggregated across all locales, effective dates, and source sizes.
 Avg Rule Eff.|Average rule effectiveness aggregated across all efficiency records for the specified pollutant.
 Avg Rule Pen.|Average rule penetration aggregated across all efficiency records for the specified pollutant.
 Control Technology|The control technology that is used for the measure (e.g., Low NO~x burner, Onroad Retrofit).